Stock of the Day

 Investors should be bearish about investing in Equity Residential for these reasons:

-• The company's dividend payout ratio is 105.73%, which means it is paying out more in dividends than it earns, raising concerns about sustainability in the long term.
+• Equity Residential has a high dividend payout ratio of 112.40%, indicating that it pays out more in dividends than it earns, which could be unsustainable in the long run.

 Recent News